dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 Dapr then invokes that action method as it receives messages for that topic.

 You also need to configure ASP.NET Core to use Dapr.
 Enabling it easy.
-The Dapr .NET SDK provides several extension methods that can be invoked in the `Startup` class
+The Dapr .NET SDK provides several extension methods that can be invoked in the `Startup` class.

 In the `ConfigureServices` method, you must add the following extension method: